 this term is defined otherwise by ISO 1925 and is reserved for the more general case of combined static

 and couple unbalance.
 As defined, couple unbalance is an ideal condition.
-It carries the additional
+Markedly, it carries the additional

-condition that the mass center lie on the axis of rotation – no static unbalance.
+condition that if mass center lies on the axis of rotation, there is no static unbalance.

 Couple correction requires that two equal weights be added to the workpiece 180 degrees apart in two

 correction planes.
 The distance between these planes is called the couple arm.
 Whereas static

 unbalance can be measured with a non-rotating balancer, couple unbalance can only be measured on a

 The most general case of unbalance in which the central principal axis is not parallel to and does not

 Dynamic unbalance is also referred to as two plane disbalance, indicating that correction is required in